-The consolidated financial statements as of and for the year ended April 30, 2003, included in this prospectus, have been included herein in reliance on the report of J.H.
+The consolidated financial statements of WPCS International Incorporated as of and for the year ended April 30, 2003, included in this prospectus, have been included herein in reliance on the report of J.H.
 Cohn LLP, independent public accountants, given on the authority of that firm as experts in accounting and auditing.